- 2 bags of kosher for passover egg noodles

 - first things first, boil your noodles as per package directions. keep an eye on them however because they are made from potato starch and they stick to everything. i had e by the pot stirring while i handled the rest.

-- in a large mixing bowl mix the butter, cottage cheese, sour cream, sugar and cinnamon.
+- in a large mixing bowl mix the butter, cottage cheese, eggs, sour cream, sugar and cinnamon.

 - when noodles are done, strain and rinse with cold water. mix noodles with the cottage cheese mixture and put into a baking dish. during passover i use those throw away tins, i invest in about 20 of them because i don’t have kosher for passover baking ware.

 - in a food processor or with your hands crumble the coconut macaroons and sprinkle on top of the kugel.

 - cook at 375 for about 45 minutes.

 we set aside 4 little ramekins for ourselves because we wanted to taste this to make sure it worked. this was the best noodle kugel ever. it was like custard, sweet, but not to sweet, the coconut macaroons (which is my surprise addition) adds and amazing unexpected flavor. make this. you will love it!